Introduction to full stack web development

-Cascading Style Sheets (CSS)
+- Cascading Style Sheets (CSS)

 Mozilla Developer Network will be our main source for learning materials and we will follow the following learning tracks:

 We also need a way to privately share many files between student and teacher/grader.
 For this we will use GitHub classroom.
 We'll learn enough about git to aid you in dealing with your assignments and personal projects on your local machine and with a remote repository.
-Use is required for most homework assignments.
+Use is required for all homework assignments.

-- Package management for 3rd party libraries and development tools via its companion program npm
+- Package management for 3rd party libraries and development tools via its companion program NPM

 - Running our backend web server and application.